Stochastic Graphlet Embedding

 \fi

-\bstctlcite{IEEEexample:BSTcontrol} \begin{biography}[{ }]{Anjan Dutta}obtained PhD in Computer Science from the Universitat Aut\'{o}noma de Barcelona (UAB) in the year 2014.
-He is a recipient of the Extraordinary PhD Thesis Award for the year 2013-14 by the UAB.
-Before his PhD, he obtained MS in Computer Vision and Artificial Intelligence also from the UAB, MCA in Computer Applications from the West Bengal University of Technology and BS in Mathematics (Honors) from the University of Calcutta respectively in the year 2010, 2009 and 2006.
-His recent research interests have revolved around graph-based representation for visual objects and graph-based algorithms for solving various tasks in Computer Vision, Pattern Recognition and Machine Learning. \end{biography}
+{ \bstctlcite{IEEEexample:BSTcontrol} } \begin{IEEEbiography}[{ }]{Anjan Dutta}is a Marie-Curie postdoctoral fellow under the P-SPHERE project at the Computer Vision Center of Barcelona.
+He received PhD in computer science from the Autonomous University of Barcelona (UAB) in the year 2014.
+His doctoral thesis was awarded with Cum Laude qualification (highest grade).
+Additionally, he is a recipient of the Extraordinary PhD Thesis Award for the year 2013-14.
+Before his PhD, he obtained MS in computer vision and artificial intelligence also from the UAB, MCA in computer applications from the West Bengal University of Technology and BS in mathematics (honors) from the University of Calcutta respectively in the year 2010, 2009 and 2006.
+After completing his PhD, he worked as a postdoctoral researcher at few institutes including T\'{e}l\'{e}com ParisTech, Paris; Indian Statistical Institute, Kolkata.
+His recent research interests have revolved around graph-based algorithms, graph neural network, multi-modal embedding and deep learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Hichem Sahbi}received his MSc degree in theoretical computer science from the University of Paris Sud, Orsay, France, and his PhD in computer vision and machine learning from INRIA/Versailles University, France, in 1999 and 2003, respectively.
+From 2003 to 2006 he was a research associate first at the Fraunhofer Institute in Darmstadt, Germany, and then at the Machine Intelligence Laboratory at Cambridge University, UK.
+From 2006 to 2007, he was a senior research associate at the Ecole des Ponts ParisTech, Paris, France.
+Since 2007, he has been a CNRS researcher at Telecom ParisTech and then at UPMC, Sorbonne University, Paris.
+His research interests include statistical machine learning, kernel and graph-based inference, computer vision, and image retrieval. \end{IEEEbiography}